-- Use a drain cover.
-Tiggywinkles says if you find a hog that has fallen into a drain, the only solution in most cases, is to use two pairs of pliers to gently wrench them out (take them to the vet or wildlife rescue to check for injuries or chemical burns.
+- Cover drains securely.
+Tiggywinkles says if you find a hog that has fallen into a drain, use two pairs of pliers to gently wrench them out (take to vet/wildlife rescue, to check for injuries/burns).

 - Drive carefully.
 See making roads safer for wildlife.